open-policy-agent/opa/docs/content/management.md

 configuration.
 Let's say the label `region` indicates the region in which the OPA is running and it's value will decide the bundle to download.

-Below is a policy file which generates an OPA congfiguration.
+Below is a policy file which generates an OPA configuration.

 **example.rego**